Unveiling the solution to the final-parsec problem by combining milli-Hertz gravitational-wave observation and AGN survey: Introduction

-\prlsec{Introduction.} So far gravitational waves (GWs) have been detected in two frequency bands.
-In the band between $1$ and $100$ Hz, GWs produced by merging stellar-mass black holes (BHs) or neutron stars have been detected by the ground-based detectors, such as the \emph{Laser Interferometer GW Observatory} (LIGO) and the \emph{Virgo} detectors \cite{2016PhRvL.116f1102A, 2021arXiv211103606T}.
-In the nano-Hz band, a GW background is discerned recently by the pulsar timing arrays \cite{2023ApJ...951L...8A,2023arXiv230616214A,2023ApJ...951L...6R,2023RAA....23g5024X}.
-Such a background could be produced by a population of supermassive ($10^6-10^{10}M_\odot$) binary BHs (BBHs) \cite{2001astro.ph..8028P,2003ApJ...583..616J,2003ApJ...590..691W}.
+So far gravitational waves (GWs) have been detected in two frequency bands.
+In the band of $1-10^3$ Hz, GWs produced by merging stellar-mass black holes (BHs) or neutron stars have been detected by the ground-based detectors, such as Advanced \emph{LIGO} and \emph{Virgo} detectors \citep{2016PhRvL.116f1102A, 2021arXiv211103606T}.
+In the nano-Hertz band, a GW background is discerned recently by the pulsar timing arrays \citep{2023ApJ...951L...8A,2023arXiv230616214A,2023ApJ...951L...6R,2023RAA....23g5024X}.

 A band remains to be seen is centered around milli-Hertz (mHz).
-Several space-borne missions, including the \emph{Laser Interferometer Space Antenna} (LISA) \citep{2023LRR....26....2A}, \emph{Taiji} (TJ) \citep{Hu:2017mde}, and \emph{TianQin} (TQ) \citep{2016CQGra..33c5010L}, are planned to detect GWs in this band.
-The prospective sources include merging massive BHs (MBHs) between $10^5$ and $10^8M_\odot$ \cite{1976ApJ...204L...1T,1998PhRvD..57.4566F}.
+Several space-borne missions, including \emph{LISA} \citep{2017arXiv170200786A}, \emph{Taiji} (TJ) \citep{Hu:2017mde}, and \emph{TianQin} (TQ) \citep{2016CQGra..33c5010L}, are planned to detect GWs in this band.
+The prospective sources include merging massive BHs (MBHs) between $10^5$ and $10^8M_\odot$ \citep{1976ApJ...204L...1T,1998PhRvD..57.4566F, 2017arXiv170200786A,2023LRR....26....2A}.
 The number of detectable events can be estimated following the theoretical or empirical merger history of galaxies.
-The result is promising if most galaxy mergers result in coalescence of MBH binaries (MBHBs) \cite{1994MNRAS.269..199H,2003ApJ...590..691W,2004ApJ...611..623S}.
+The result is promising if most galaxy mergers result in coalescence of MBH binaries (MBHBs) \citep{1994MNRAS.269..199H,2003ApJ...590..691W,2004ApJ...611..623S, 2016PhRvD..93b4003K}.